We may earn commission from affiliate links →

 Alacati has grown in popularity over the last few years, but it’s still considered a hidden gem.
-You’ll find many of the rich and famous now head to this Turkish town for the fantastic restaurants in Alacati, as well as its beautiful beaches.
-You might just spot someone famous!
+You might spot someone famous!
+You’ll find many of the rich and famous now heading to this Turkish town for the fantastic restaurants in Alaçatı and its beautiful beaches.

 The town is upmarket and sophisticated yet still has that calm feel to it.
 There is a considerable amount of Greek history along the cobbled streets, and you’ll probably wonder whether you’re in Turkey or Greece at times!